pindelm79/vocab2anki/README.md

 # vocab2anki

-vocab2anki is a Python script for moving words from Kindle Vocabulary Builder to Anki.
+vocab2anki is a Python script for MacOS for moving words from Kindle Vocabulary Builder to Anki.

 ## Installation